-Climate Solutions Prize: Continental Honors Winner Of Tech Challenge On Pioneering Sustainable Materials
+Climate Solutions Prize: Continental Honors Winner of Tech Challenge on Pioneering Sustainable Materials

 In 2023, Continental partnered with SNC on the Climate Solutions Prize competition.
 SNC is an independent Non-Governmental Organization (NGO) from Israel, driven by a diverse team of industry-leading business and tech experts.
 Their objective is to find unique technologies which drive innovation processes forward.

 The annual competition encompasses multiple tech challenge tracks.
-Continentalï¿1⁄2s ï¿1⁄2Pioneering Sustainable Materialï¿1⁄2 challenge focused on start-ups creating cutting edge sustainable material technologies which can be used in automotive.
+Continental’s “Pioneering Sustainable Material” challenge focused on start-ups creating cutting edge sustainable material technologies which can be used in automotive.

 Spotlight on sustainable automotive technologies